 Sue Ure ceramics

-Sladers Yard is delighted to introduce Sue Ure’s finely thrown ceramics.
-Made in porcelain mixed with white stoneware, glazed in her luscious matt colours and high fired, they are dishwasher- and microwave-safe and eminently practical.
+Sue Ure’s finely thrown ceramics are made in porcelain mixed with white stoneware, glazed in her luscious matt colours and high fired, they are dishwasher- and microwave-safe and eminently practical.
 Affordable and a joy to behold.

 Sue fell in love with pottery and particularly with throwing when studying for her A levels, fascinated by the tactile sensation of throwing and the ability to make functional objects that could be used and enjoyed on a daily basis.